oracle/python-oracledb/doc/src/user_guide/vector_data_type.rst

 Using python-oracledb Thick Mode with Older Versions of Oracle Client Libraries
 ===============================================================================

-If you are using python-oracledb Thick mode with versions of Oracle Client libraries older than 23ai, then you must use strings when inserting vectors.
+If you are using python-oracledb Thick mode with Oracle Client 21c or earlier, then you must use strings when inserting vectors.
 The vector columns are fetched as Python lists.

 Inserting Vectors with Older Oracle Client Versions
 ---------------------------------------------------

 To insert vectors of int8, float32, float64, and unit8 format when using Oracle
-Client versions older than 23ai, you must use strings as shown below:
+Client 21c or earlier, you must use strings as shown below:

 .. code-block:: python